jnschalk/digibyte/README.md

 SegWit Support: Yes.
 First major altcoin to successfully activate Segwit.
 (April 2017)

-Hardforks: 4.
-DigiShield, MultiAlgo, MultiShield, DigiSpeed
+Hardforks: 6.
+DigiShield, MultiAlgo, MultiShield, DigiSpeed, DigiSync, & Odocrypt

-Softforks: 3.
-SegWit, CSV, NVersionBits
+Softforks: 4.
+CSV, NVersionBits, SegWit & ReserveAlgo

 You can mine DigiByte on one of five separate mining algorithms.
 Each algo averages out to mine 20% of new blocks.
 This allows for much greater decentralization than other blockchains.
 An attacker with 99% of of any individual algorithm would still be unable to hardfork the blockchain, making DigiByte much more secure against PoW attacks than other blockchains.